 - Unauthorized Number Over (Below) Cap (UN) is entered to represent any difference between the agency's adjusted cap and the actual number of FTE positions (in completed fiscal years) or budgeted FTE positions (in the current fiscal year) after all authorized adjustments to an agency's cap have been entered; and - Board or Administrator FTE Positions Adjustments.
-Pursuant to Article IX, Section 6.10, Limitation on State Employment Levels (2020-21 and 2022-23 GAA), without the written approval of the LBB or Office of the Governor, a state agency may increase its FTE position cap by the lesser of 50.0 FTE positions or 10.0 percent of the cap in its bill pattern.
+A state agency may exceed its FTE position cap by the lesser of 50.0 FTE positions or 10.0 percent of the cap in its bill pattern without LBB approval, subject to the requirements and limitations listed in Article IX, Section 6.10, Limitation on State Employment Levels (2022- 23 and 2024-25 GAAs).
 Show these adjustments as a rider appropriation and use the appropriate ABEST dropdown selection.